microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 Depending on the encoder, the specific circuit required for proper operation will vary.
 The manufacturer of the device will specify the circuits required to interface with the device.

+***

+The encoder that was chosen is a low-cost mechanical encoder with 24 pulses-per-revolution (PPR).
+High PPR encoders provide more precise positioning information.
+However, this example uses it for user interactions, where the precision of a higher PPR encoder was not needed.

-Note: If building an RC filter circuit, a loss of power in the microcontroller could cause the capacitor to discharge through the ESD diodes.
-Damage may occur if too much current is passed through the ESD diodes.
-Adding a resistor in series with the inputs will reduce the current into the microcontroller.
-Since the signal is digital, this should have a minimial effect on the performance of the encoders.
+The manufacturer for this encoder (Bourns Inc.) recommends pulling up the outputs of the encoders to Vdd and filtering with an RC filter.
+I have added a 10k resistor in series with the filter to reduce the current through the ESD diodes from the filter capacitor when power is disconnected.
+Since the encoder signal is digital, this should have a minimial effect on the performance of the encoders.

+Note: Damage may occur if too much current is passed through the ESD diodes.

 ## Operation

-This example has 2 outputs - a UART output and an LED graphical display output.
+This example has 2 outputs - a UART output and an LED bar graph display output.

 The UART output prints the net change in encoder value (over a period of 1 second) and the current volume of the program at 115,200 baud.
 The LED graph display output uses a 10-position LED bar graph to display the current volume.